-- Day Track: Didactic and clinical courses are scheduled Monday through Friday. - Evening/Weekend Track: This full-time radiologic technology program is designed for the working adult.
-Didactic courses are offered Monday through Friday in the evenings with clinical rotations generally scheduled for weekday evenings and Saturdays.
-This schedule will vary in quarter six, weeks one through six, when clinical rotations will be scheduled during daytime hours.
+- Day Track (Eight Quarters): Didactic, lab, and clinical courses are scheduled Monday through Friday. - Evening/Weekend Track (Nine Quarters): This full-time radiologic technology program is designed for the working adult.
+Didactic and lab courses are offered Monday through Friday in the evenings with clinical rotations generally scheduled for weekday evenings and Saturdays.
+This schedule varies in quarter six, weeks one through six, when clinical rotations will be scheduled during daytime hours.
 In addition, students will be expected to attend significant school events scheduled during daytime hours.